 How do we keep activism alive beyond the theatrics of demonstrations?
 I wanted this photographic series to reflect the meaning in our outrage; to capture the adrenaline that sparks a revolution; to shine a light on everyday injustices that mainstream media ignores; to find empathy for one another, to encourage the next generation to shape their democracy.

-Also by Tish Lampert —
+By Tish Lampert —

 for more access